tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 Setting a train route also should sets signals along the train route up to the destination signal, which is set to stop.

-- On inbound routes, the entry signal is set to proceed, and all intermediate signals are set to proceed as well.
+- On inbound routes, the entry signal is set to proceed, and all intermediate signals are set to proceed as well, up to the destination signal which is set to stop.
 - On outbound routes, the exit signal is set to proceed only after getting permission from the next station.
 Here, two stategies can be used:
   1. Wait to set the train route until permission is received from the next station, then set all signals to proceed.
   2. Set the train route, and then wait for permission from the next station.
 When permission is received, set the exit signal to proceed.